rcazzara/seldovia/_people/Raby_Frank_J.md

 Company at Red Mountain, chromium prospecting.
 The company had a crew of 2 people.

-Frank Raby died January 1984 in Seldovia and there is a memorial for him (\#95) in the Seldovia City Cemetery that he helped create by donating the land to the City of Seldovia in 1934.
+Frank Raby died January 1984 in Seldovia and there is a memorial for him in Plot #95 in the Seldovia City Cemetery that he helped create by donating the land to the City of Seldovia in 1934.